Executive Advisory Board

 Education Advisory Board

 Ted Altenberg met ISSP President Jon Berkey when they were both undergraduates studying environmental studies at UC Santa Cruz.
 Ted then earned his M.Ed. and teaching credential in science education, and was a classroom teacher for over 20 years, teaching mostly middle school/junior high science, but also math, computers, AVID and journalism.
-He also served as a curriculum coach in science, social studies, technology and gifted education.
-He is currently Assistant Principal for curriculum & instruction at Silicon Valley Career Technical Education.
-Ted also offers web design services on the side (www.AgoraMediaServices.com) and blogs occassionally at www.TedAltenberg.com.
+He also served as a curriculum coach in science, social studies, technology and gifted education, and served as Assistant principal for 4 1/2 years at two different schools; he retired after 32 years in the summer of 2019.
+Ted also offers web design services on the side (www.AgoraMediaServices.com) and blogs occasionally at www.TedAltenberg.com.